 A garbage disposal is a must!
 My first apartment after college didn’t have one – and never again.
 We bought our garbage disposal at Lowe’s.

 We had a button built into the counter in our Cincinnati renovation, and we loved it.

 We found a silver garbage disposal button we could build right into the counter and bought it for this kitchen.

-And I love our faucet we picked out – more on that later this week!
+And I love our faucet we picked out to go with our new sink!